 - The military alphabet is often used in JAG.
 Hey, all the main characters are military officers, so why not?

 - Being centered around the Air Force, Stargate SG-1 naturally uses this trope, especially with the characters who have a military background.
 If you ever hear "Sierra Golf Charlie" mentioned they're talking about Stargate Command.
+One of the peculiarities of number pronunciation is on display when O'Neill's call sign is used: Sierra Golf One Niner.

 - Parodied in Family Guy: